MdKasif0/CandleWeb/README.md

 -   **Next.js**: React framework for server-side rendering and static site generation.
 -   **React**: For building the user interface.
 -   **TypeScript**: For type-safe JavaScript.
+-   **Genkit**: For integrating powerful AI features like message generation.
 -   **Tailwind CSS**: For styling the application.
 -   **ShadCN UI**: For pre-built, accessible UI components.
 -   **React Hook Form & Zod**: For robust form handling and validation.